SnakeSocks/snakesocks/README.md

 SnakeSocks has its configuration files in `/etc/snakesocks/conf`.
 Just edit `client.conf` or `server.conf` to fit your demand.

 The client and the server should use the same module, unless you're really clear about what you're doing.

+## Optimize

+Usually, tcpbbr or kcptun is useful to improve connection stability.